 An Adjustable Rate Mortgage is a mortgage where the interest rate can change over the term of the loan — usually in response to changes in the prime rate or LIBOR (London InterBank Offered Rate).
 The purpose of the interest rate adjustment is to bring the interest rate on the mortgage in line with market rates.
 Adjustments occur according to a predetermined adjustment schedule.

-ARMs typically start off with lower interest rates than fixed rate mortgages, which compensated the borrower for the risk of the interest rate increasing over time.
-You are protected by “CAPS” which set a ceiling for the 1st adjustment, periodic adjustments as well as the total amount of adjustments allowed over the life of your loan.
+ARMs typically start off with lower interest rates than fixed rate mortgages, which compensate the borrower for the risk of the interest rate increasing over time.
+You are protected by “caps” which set a ceiling for the 1st adjustment, periodic adjustments, as well as the total amount of adjustments allowed over the life of your loan.

 Choosing an ARM is a good idea when:

-- Interest rates are going down because you stand a chance of keeping the same rate later when your loan reaches the adjustment period.
+- Interest rates are going down.
+This is because you stand a chance of keeping the same rate later when your loan reaches the adjustment period.

 - ARMs have the following distinguishing features:

 - Index (this is the index that your ARM is assigned to, which could be the LIBOR, T-Bill, Prime or COFI)

 - Margin (The margin is used in calculating your new interest rate when it comes time for your rate to adjust)

 - Adjustment Frequency (this is how often your rate adjusts after the fixed period)

 - Initial Interest Rate (this is what your start rate is, before you reach the adjustment period)

 - Interest Rate Caps (this is how much your loan could go up at each change once past your fixed period)